thekuhninator/beat_research/README.md

 <b>-a/--input_annot \<string\> </b> (required)

 The path to the metadata file in comma seperated value format (.csv).
 The metadata should have the rows be the samples and the columns be the features of the metadata.
-See the example below or the example metadata files in `/example_data` for an example.
-It is crucial that the sample names be the first column in the metadata.
-Additionally, these names must match all the sample names in the gene counts file.
-Otherwise, beat will not be able to run properly.
+See the example below or the example metadata files in `/example_data` for an example. **It is crucial that the sample names be the first column in the metadata.
+Additionally, these names must match all the sample names in the gene counts file.** Otherwise, beat will not be able to run properly. **Additionally, there must be a columnn named "batch" (case sensitive) for beat to run properly.**

 Example: